-Depending on the type and importance of each project, as set out in the RJUE, it may be subject to one of the following procedures: licensing (licenciamento), advance notice (comunicação prévia) or use permit (autorização de utilização).
+Depending on the type and importance of each project, as set out in the RJUE, it may be subject to one of the following procedures: licensing (licenciamento), prior communication (comunicação prévia) or use permit (autorização de utilização).
 Projects without relevant urban impact (generally maintenance works) may not depend on any of these procedures, although they may be subject to municipal supervision.

 Once the project is completed, and the construction complies with the project that was submitted and approved (or, in advance notice procedures, not rejected by the municipality), a use permit will be issued.
-The use permit is the legal document that verifies (i) the completion of the construction works; (ii) that the works conform with the building permit (licença de construção); and (iii) the authorized use that may be given to the building.
+The use permit is the legal document that verifies (i) the completion of the construction works; (ii) that the works were executed in accordance with the respective construction license (licença de construção); and (iii) the authorized use that may be given to the building.